iotaledger/wasp/packages/util/bcs/README.md

 Appicable to: **any type**.

 The only difference this flag introduces is that value is prepended by the count of its bytes.
 This might be useful to be able to skip value without knowing its actual structure.

-**NOTE:** This feature was migrated from **rwutil**-based implementation, where construct `ww.WriteBytes(rwutil.WriteToBytes(...))` had place.
-But it is not determined if there was an actual reason to use that construct, so this feature might be removed if found redundant.

 ```
 type TestStruct struct {